tgraupmann/UnityWebGLSpeechDetection/README.md

 ISpeechDetectionPlugin speechDetectionPlugin = WebGLSpeechDetectionPlugin.GetInstance();
 ```

+`WebGL` mode requires a `WebGLSpeechDetectionPlugin` gameobject in the scene which can be created from the `GameObject->WebGLSpeechDetection->Create WebGLSpeechDetectionPlugin` menu item.

 ## Proxy Mode

 The `ProxySpeechDetectionPlugin` uses a [Speech Proxy](https://github.com/tgraupmann/ChromeSpeechProxy) to do speech detection for non-WebGL platforms.